Mount Iriga

-Mount Iriga, also known as Mount Asog, is an active stratovolcano in the province of Camarines Sur, in the Philippines.
+Mount Iriga, also known as Mount Asog, is a dormant stratovolcano in the province of Camarines Sur, in the Philippines.

 It is a stratovolcano about a kilometer from Lake Buhi.
 It rises 1196 m with a base diameter of 10 km.
 It has a large crater formed due to a debris avalanche.

 Mount Iriga, generally known for its phreatic explosions, erupted in 1628 and 1642.
 After these eruptions, it remained dormant.